StringerMus/friday-film-club/README.md

 When click the 'Film' link on the navigation bar, this takes me to the film page.
 I can now see which film has been selected to be reviewed for the next club meeting.
 I am presented with an background image of the film to entice me to watch and a caption of information on the film which could interest me.

 ### About Page
+When i click the 'About' link on the navigation bar, the link takes me to the About page.
+On this page I am provided with additional background on the club to gain a better understanding of the values of the Friday Film Club and their aims.
+I am also reminded of the meeting place for the club to ensure I do not forget.

+On right side of page there is a form for me to fill in if I would like to receive newsletter updates from the Friday Film Club.
+If I do not fill in my name I receive notification advising I need to fill the section in, the same happens in the email address field.
+If I dont provide an email address in email input, I am reminded an email address is needed to be filled in.
+Finally when I fill in the fields appropiately and submit the form by clicking the 'Sign me up!', this takes me to a page adivisng I have submitted the form.